 Adult Protective Services: What You Need to Know

-In the United States, Adult Protective Services (APS) provide protective social services to older adults (typically those aged 60 and older).
+In the United States, Adult Protective Services (APS) provides protective social services to older adults (typically those aged 60 and older).
 They also help vulnerable adults and those with serious disabilities.
-Sometimes APS is referred to as simply "adult services."
+Sometimes APS is referred to as "adult services."

-APS agencies are the adult equivalent of Child Protective Services and play a critical role in combating elder abuse or the abuse of other vulnerable adults.
-Such abuse can include:
+APS agencies are the adult equivalent of Child Protective Services and play a critical role in combating elder abuse and the abuse of other vulnerable adults.
+Such types of abuse can include:

 • Physical abuse